Zero334433/prthunder/README.md

-# A simple live web based code editor for developers.
+# A simple live web based code editor and file sharer for everyone.